 For the greatest eye comfort, ask Dr. Thorsland for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
 These can be made with or without prescription vision correction, for the benefit of those with 20/20 vision or contact lens wearers, though many people with contacts actually prefer to have alternative eyewear to use when their lenses become dry and uncomfortable from extended screen time.

 EyeStyles+Care can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.

 7. Don't forget to blink

 When staring at a digital device people tend to blink up to 66% less often, and often the blinks performed during computer work are only partial which aren’t as effective at keeping the eyes moist and fresh feeling.
 Making a conscious effort to blink more while working or watching can prevent dryness and irritation.

 Another cause of computer eye strain is focusing fatigue.
 Look away from your computer every 20 minutes and gaze at an object located 20 feet away, for a minimum of 20 seconds.
 This "20-20-20 rule" is a classic exercise to relax the eyes’ focusing muscles and reduce computer vision syndrome.

 The steps above don’t require a tremendous amount of time or money to be effective.
-Contact EyeStyles in Belmont to make an appointment with Dr. Thorsland and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.
+Contact EyeStyles+Care in Belmont to make an appointment with Dr. Thorsland and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.